bluz71/bash-seafly-prompt/README.md

 A modern 256 or true color terminal is required.

-Please also make sure the `TERM` environment variable is set to either `xterm-256color` or `screen-256color`.
+Please also make sure the `TERM` environment variable is set to `xterm-256color`, `screen-256color` or equivalent terminal setting.

-Setting `TERM` to `xterm-256color` is usually done at the terminal level either in a preferences dialog or a related configuration file, if required at all.
+For example setting `TERM` to `xterm-256color` is usually done at the terminal level either in a preferences dialog or a related configuration file, if required at all.
 Note, some modern terminals will automatically set 256 colors by default, for example, modern versions of [Gnome Terminal](https://wiki.gnome.org/Apps/Terminal).

 Setting `TERM` to `screen-256color` should only be done for